FACT-Finder-Web-Components/documentation/markdown/3.x/en/ff-communication.md

 ## Setup the communication
-Add the `ff-communication` tag to every page that uses **FACT-Finder Web Components**.
-This element is used to define certain parameters for the communication between FACT-Finder Web Components and FACT-Finder and their behavior.
-You need to configure the location of your FACT-Finder Server and the target channel by setting the `url` and `channel` HTML attributes.
+Add the `ff-communication` tag to every page that uses **FactFinder Web Components**.
+This element is used to define certain parameters for the communication between FactFinder Web Components and FactFinder and their behavior.
+You need to configure the location of your FactFinder Server and the target channel by setting the `url` and `channel` HTML attributes.

 The `ff-communication` element has more attributes.
 One example is the